JRN 201 Journalism Newswriting. (3) F, S, SS

 Theory and practice of newspaper editing, layout and design, picture, and story selection.
 Prerequisite: JRN 313.

-Theory, organization, and practice of layout, typography, and design in traditional and multimedia publishing.
+Theory and practice of layout, typography, and design for magazines, brochures, and industrial publications.
 Prerequisite: JRN 401.

 JRN 415 Writing for Public Relations.
 (3) F, S